sidoh/esp8266_milight_hub-wiki/Troubleshooting.md

 * Double-check wiring guide.
 [This blog post](http://blog.christophermullins.com/2017/02/11/milight-wifi-gateway-emulator-on-an-esp8266/) details the hookup.
 * Use pin and headers or soldered joints instead of jumper cables wherever possible.
 They're far more reliable.
+* Make sure that there are no stray wires causing shorts on ESP8266 and nRF pins.
+Test that all pins on the ESP8266 are working as expected.

 Bad wiring can cause crashes or hangs when sending commands.